Mia St Clair

 But over the years, I have found that there are ways to pack “smarter” and I am excited to share a few packing tips and tricks that have made my life a little easier.

 Read on to hear more about my family, our recent travels and my top packing tips for cross-country vacations.

 Hi, my name is Mia.
 I am a wife, mother of three, photographer, and content creator.
-My husband James is my better half, and our three children Grey (7 years), Roux (3 years), and Poppy Bleu (2 years), are the real inspiration (and personalities) behind everything that I share on our family blog and Instagram.
+My husband James is my better half, and our three children, Grey (7), Roux (3) and Poppy Bleu (2), are the real inspiration (and personalities) behind everything that I share on our family blog and Instagram.

 We love creating memories together as a family and one of the ways that we have been able to do that over the years is by taking trips together.